redpanda-data/connect/website/docs/components/processors/dedupe.md

 ### `parts`

 An array of message indexes within the batch to deduplicate based on.
-If left empty all messages included.
+If left empty all messages are included.
 This field is only applicable when batching messages [at the input level](/docs/configuration/batching).

 Type: `array`